Schrausser/The_Nuremberg_Chronicle_1493_Sources/NC_src_origins.md

 Key Differences in Legacy

 **Table 2**.
-Anaxagoras vs. Euripides
+Anaxagoras vs. Euripides.
 ~~~
 Feature 				Anaxagoras of Clazomenae				Euripides of Athens

 Primary Field			Pre-Socratic Philosophy / Science		Tragic Drama
 Major Concept			Nous (Cosmic Mind) as the prime mover	Realism and psychological depth in characters
 Public Reception		Tried for impiety; forced into exile	Often mocked by comic poets like Aristophanes
 Known Works	On Nature 	(surviving in fragments)				Medea, The Bacchae, The Trojan Women
 ~~~

 While some modern scholars view the *teacher-pupil* relationship as a later biographical *invention* to explain Euripides' intellectual style, the thematic overlap remains a cornerstone of Classical Greek studies.